melt-umn/Abella-AG-Interface/silver_compilation/README.md

   of forwards and forwarding.
 Our encoding of forwards is similar to our encoding of locals, so this assumes the information in that file.
+* [BetterInh.md](BetterInh.md):  This file describes a better encoding of inherited attributes for use in a reasoning setting which does not bundle multiple equations together into one relation.
 * [PatternMatching.md](PatternMatching.md):  This file describes
   potential encodings of Silver's pattern matching into relations.
   Nonterminal matching relies on forwarding, so this assumes the